postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 [![Remove collection from workspace](https://assets.postman.com/postman-docs/remove-collection-from-team-workspace.jpg)](https://assets.postman.com/postman-docs/remove-collection-from-team-workspace.jpg)

 Also, you can remove an environment from the sidebar.
-Click **...** next to the environment in the sidebar you would like to remove.
+Click **...** next to the environment menu.
 You can also click **...** next to the Share button in the Environment tab.
 Select __Remove from workspace__ and confirm that you would like to remove the environment from the current workspace.
 The environment will no longer be visible in the workspace.

 <img alt="Remove environment from workspace" src="https://assets.postman.com/postman-docs/remove-env-from-workspace-v8.jpg" width="600px"/>